appwrite/awesome-appwrite/README.md

 ### React
 - **Tourpal** - Tourpal is a travel journal web app in which you can store all your travel experiences at one place.
 The app is built with ReactJs and Appwrite.
 At the same time, it is a completely secure app and uses Google authentication.
 [Source Code](https://github.com/drishtipeshwani/Tourpal)
+- **Store your meds** - Is a mobile app that let's you organize your medicines at one place.
+Built using React Native, Expo and Appwrite.
+[Source Code](https://github.com/Neeleshrj/store-your-meds.git)

 - **Shuttery** - Shuttery is a web app which fetches and lets you download beautiful pictures from Unsplash to satisfy all your artistic needs.
 Secure App, with Google OAuth using an Appwrite backend.
 [Source Code](https://github.com/muKaustav/Appwrite-DemoApp-Hacktoberfest-2021)